playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Vue

-Vue has a handy feature that [enables you to create an array of referenced elements using nothing more than a string inside of a `ref` attribute](https://vuejs.org/guide/essentials/template-refs.html#refs-inside-v-for).
+Vue has a handy feature that [enables you to create an array of referenced elements using nothing more than a string inside a `ref` attribute](https://vuejs.org/guide/essentials/template-refs.html#refs-inside-v-for).
 This then turns the `ref` of the same name into an array that we can access as-expected.

 ```vue
 <!-- App.vue -->